justcallme-tchi/opencv-scripts/README.md

 ---

-**Happy Learning!** 🎉 Start with any script that interests you and experiment with different parameters to see how they affect the results.
+**Happy Learning!** 🎉 Start with any script that interests you and experiment with different parameters to see how they affect the results